-1. The Community agrees to use \$19,760.00 in Municipal Credit funds as follows:
+The Community agrees to use \$19,760.00 in Municipal Credit funds as follows:

-(a) Transfer to Funding of: \$ (b) Van/Bus Operations (Including Charter and Taxi services) At the cost of: \$ (c) Services Purchased from SMART (Including Tickets, Shuttle Services/Dial-a-Ride) At the cost of: \$ (d) Services Purchased from Subcontractor BASCC dba NEXT (NAME OF SUBCONTRACTOR) (See attached Subcontractor Service Agreement) At the cost of: \$ 19,760.00 T-4-1 \$10 7(0.00

-Total \$19,760.00
+(a)

+Transfer to
-SMART intends to provide Municipal Credit funds under this contract to the extent funds for the program are made available to it by the Michigan Legislature pursuant to Michigan Public Act 51 of 1951.
-Municipal Credit funds made available to SMART through legislative appropriation are based on the State's approved budget.
-In the event that revenue actually received is insufficient to support the Legislature's appropriation, it will result in an equivalent reduction in funding provided to the Community pursuant to this Contract.
-In such event, SMART reserves the right, without notice, to reduce the payment of Municipal Credit funds by the amount of any reduction by the legislature to SMART.
-All Municipal Credit funding must be spent by June 30, 2022; all funds not spent by that date will revert back to SMART pursuant to Michigan Public Act 51 of 1951, for expenditure consistent with Michigan law and SMART policy.

-2. The Community agrees to use \$30,416.00 in Community Credit funds available as follows:

-(a) Transfer to Funding of: \$ (b) Van/Bus Operations (Including Charter and Taxi services) At the cost of: \$ (c) Services Purchased from SMART (Including Tickets, Shuttle Services/Dial-a-Ride) At the cost of: \$ (d) Capital Purchases At the cost of: \$ 11,000.00
+(u) TRANSFEREE COMMUNITY Tunding of. φ (b) Van/Bus Operations (Including Charter and Taxi services) At the cost of: \$ (c) Services Purchased from SMART (Including Tickets, Shuttle Services/Dial-a-Ride) At the cost of: \$ (d) Services Purchased from Subcontractor BASCC dba NEXT (NAME OF SUBCONTRACTOR) (See attached Subcontractor Service Agreement) At the cost of: \$19,760.00 Total \$19,760.00 budge it will such e the au June t funds made available to SMART through legislativet.
+In the event that revenue actually received is insufferesult in an equivalent reduction in funding provide event, SMART reserves the right, without notice, to mount of any reduction by the legislature to SMART 30, 2022; all funds not spent by that date will revert 1951, for expenditure consistent with Michigan law.
+The Community agrees to use \$30,416.00 in Community agrees to use \$30,416.00 in Community agrees. ficient to support the Legislature's appropriation, d to the Community pursuant to this Contract.
+In reduce the payment of Municipal Credit funds by All Municipal Credit funding must be spent by back to SMART pursuant to Michigan Public Act and SMART policy. , · (a) Transfer to Funding of: \$ (b) Van/Bus Operations (Including Charter and Taxi services) At the cost of: \$ (c) Services Purchased from SMART (Including Tickets, Shuttle Services/Dial-a-Ride) At the cost of: \$ (d) Capital Purchases At the cost of: \$11,000.00

-(e) Services Purchased from Subcontractor BASCC dba NEXT\\\\\ At the cost of: \$ 19,416.00

-(NAME OF SUBCONTRACTOR) (See attached Subcontractor Service Agreement)
+(e) Services Purchased from Subcontractor BASCC dba NEXT At the cost of: \$19,416.00 (NAME OF SUBCONTRACTOR) (See attached Subcontractor Service Agreement)